Cold War (1953–1962): Hungarian Revolution of 1956

-U-2 incident
+1960 U-2 incident

-The United States sent pilot Francis Gary Powers in a U-2 spy plane on a mission over Russian airspace to accumulate intelligence on the Soviet Union on May 1, 1960.
-The Eisenhower administration authorized multiple such flights into Russian airspace, however, this one increased the tension on American-Soviet relations.
+The United States sent pilot Francis Gary Powers in a U-2 spy plane on a mission over Russian airspace to accumulate intelligence on the Soviet Union on 1 May 1960.
+The spy plan had taken off from Peshawar, Pakistan.
+Eisenhower administration authorized multiple such flights into Russian airspace, however, this one increased the tension on American-Soviet relations.
 On this day, Powers' plane was shot down and recovered by the Soviet Union.
 President Eisenhower and the United States tried to claim the plane was only used for weather purposes.
 The incident occurred just weeks before the two countries were supposed to attend a summit along with France and Great Britain.
 Soviet leader Nikita Khrushchev would not release any information about the plane or its pilot in the days leading up to the summit so that the United States would continue its "weather plane" lie, though eventually Eisenhower would be forced to admit that the CIA had been conducting such surveillance missions for years.
-This was because, at the summit, Khrushchev admitted that Soviets had captured the pilot alive and recovered undamaged sections of the spy plane.
+This was because, at the summit, Khrushchev admitted that the Soviets had captured the pilot alive and recovered undamaged sections of the spy plane.
 He demanded that President Eisenhower apologize at the summit.
 Eisenhower did agree to bring the intelligence gathering excursions to an end but would not apologize for the incident.
 Upon Eisenhower's refusal to apologize, the summit came to an end as Khrushchev would no longer contribute to the discussion.
 One of Eisenhower's primary goals as president was to improve the American-Soviet relationship, however, this exchange proved to damage such relations.
 The summit was also an opportunity for the two leaders to finalize a limited nuclear test ban treaty, but this was no longer a possibility after the United States handling of the incident.
+Khrushchev threatened to drop a nuclear bomb on Peshawar, thus warning Pakistan that it had become a target of Soviet nuclear forces.